Flag and coat of arms of Kedah: Standards

 Kedah's royalty flies a series of royal standards that consist of plain coloured flags with the state arms charged at the centre or flags with a canton of a different colour containing the state arms.
 In addition, similarly designed Standards are also flown by high-ranking governments officials affiliated with the Sultan of Kedah.
-Like the state flag, all Standards utillise any two of or all three colours: Red, green and yellow; the colours of the arms also vary between Standards.
+Like the state flag, all Standards utilise any two of or all three colours: Red, green and yellow; the colours of the arms also vary between Standards.